Francis8t/Francis8t-Jenkins_CICD_PIPELINE_WITH_KUBERNETES/README.md

 ### Conclusion
 This CI/CD pipeline enhances development efficiency by automating build, test, and deployment stages.
 Integrating GitHub, Jenkins, SonarQube, Docker, Argo CD, and Kubernetes facilitates faster and more reliable software delivery.

----

-Feel free to modify or expand on this README to include specific configurations or additional notes related to the project.